Bitcoin tops $66,000, sets record as crypto goes mainstream

 More high-minded fans say digital assets are simply the future of finance, allowing transactions to sidestep middlemen and fees with a currency that’s not beholden to any government.

 Cryptocurrencies are still very far from winning over everyone, though.
 Critics point to how they’re still not widely used as forms of payment.
-They also criticize how much energy is used by the crypto system, which adds to climate-changing emissions.
+They also criticize how much energy is used by the crypto system, which can ultimately mean higher bills for home heating and other utilities amid a global crunch, as well as more climate-changing emissions.
 The biggest threat, meanwhile, is all the regulatory scrutiny shining on it.

 China last month declared Bitcoin transactions illegal, for example.
 U.S. regulators haven’t gone that far, but the chair of the U.S. Securities and Exchange Commission has said the world of crypto doesn’t have enough protections for investors.